 Courses to consider at IIM SKILLS

 Certificate in Investment Banking

 With a certification in Investment Banking, you can get some good job profiles in big companies.
-It is mainly related to the core finance and not the other stuff like accounting, audit, and things like that.
-A lot of investment banking firms offer job posts for investment bankers, and the main job profile is related to equity research, business valuation, financial modeling.
+It is mainly related to the core finance and not the other stuff like accounting, audit, etc. Many investment banking firms offer job posts for investment bankers, and the main job profile is related to equity research, business valuation, financial modeling.
 So if you are into investment banking and want a fancy job profile, you can opt for the certificate in Investment Banking.

 Duration: 1-2 Months.

 Average Salary: With a B.Com degree and a certification in Investment Banking, you can earn between INR 3-6 Lakhs per year as a fresher.

 Apart from Digital Marketing, Data Science is also one of the most rapidly growing sectors in the market.
 You see everything good in terms of search results is derived from data.
 Whether it is something that you search on Google, video recommendations on YouTube, or search on OTT platforms like Netflix, Amazon Prime Video.